Prepare your body with the proper nutrition to get the performance on the water that you're looking for. | Photo: Mandy McMurdo

 Vegetables, specifically dark leafy greens like kale, spinach, broccoli and the like are the only known food sources that help to draw out and detox the synthetic extra estrogens out of the body.

 Dark leafy greens, that is!
 A healthy body that is functioning optimally, meaning “all systems in the body are GO” requires the proper balance of minerals, amino acids, and hormones.
 In our modern, industrialized society, we are bombarded with things called “xenoestrogens” or synthetic estrogens found in carpets, processed foods, clothing, plastics, and much more leading to an over-abundance of toxic estrogen build-up in the body.
 When this happens, our hormones are out of balance and we see women acquiring a bit more curves in places they didn’t intend to be curvy, and a case of the “man-boobs” in men who more than likely didn’t intend for those either.
-Vegetables, specifically dark leafy greens like kale, spinach, broccoli and the like are the only known food sources that help to draw out and detox these synthetic extra estrogens out of the body.
+Vegetables, specifically dark leafy greens like kale, spinach, broccoli and the like are the only known food sources or super green that help to draw out and detox these synthetic extra estrogens out of the body.
 No portion control when it comes to veggies.
 Your body literally can’t get enough of the green stuff, so eat all you want, and as you do you will be detoxing out those damaging synthetic estrogens so that the liver can do its job of regulating stored body fat for energy, and help you lose the weight and feel great!

 Using certain supplements can kelp to keep your body strong with all of the avid excercising a dedicated stand up paddler endures. | Photo: Mandy McMurdo